How to Apply

 Application Due Dates: MPH accepts applications at any time.

-Please Note: The deadlines for Graduate Assistant and Graduate Public Service Program Internships are March 15 for summer and fall semester admissions and the preceding October 15 for spring semester admissions.
+Please Note: The deadlines for Graduate Assistant (GA) and Graduate Public Service Program (GPSI) Internships are March 15 for summer and fall semester admissions and the preceding October 15 for spring semester admissions.
+Applicants must be accepted into the degree program before they are eligible for one of these programs.
+These options are for students in the Springfield or Chicago area.